Search results

 Method

-In the method section, the approaches used for data collection are reported and justified.
-This is done whether the study is based on some form of empirical material (e.g. interviews, survey responses, observations or measurements) or reports a systematic review of previously published research.
-If the work is a systematic literature study, there should be a report of how the information search was carried out.
+In the method section, the approach used in the data compilation is motivated and accounted for.
+This is done irrespective of whether the study is based on empirical material (such as interviews, surveys, observations, measurements) or is a systematic review of previously published research.
+If the work is a systematic study of the literature, then there should be an account of how the information search was conducted.

 Results